Vegan Chocolate Cupcakes with Chocolate Buttercream

 For this recipe, you’ll need basic kitchen equipment such as a mixing bowl, utensils, a wire cooling rack, and a muffin baking pan.
 I also recommend using an ice cream scoop to evenly and cleanly scoop your batter.
 For the frosting, a handheld or stand-up mixer is ideal. (<<affiliate links)

-Step One – Mix the Batter
+Step One – Make the Batter

 In a small bowl combine soy milk and apple cider vinegar.
 Mix together and set aside for 5 minutes to allow the milk to curdle.

 In a separate bowl, mix together the dry ingredients.
 That’s the flour, cocoa powder, baking powder, baking soda, and salt.
+Pour wet ingredients into the dry and gently mix to combine.

 Step Two – Bake the Cupcakes

-With a large ice cream scoop or piping bag fill a muffin tin with batter so that each muffin mold is 3/4th the way full.
+With a large ice cream scoop or piping bag fill a muffin tin with batter so that each muffin mold is ¾th the way full.
 Place it in the oven and bake for 20 minutes.

 When the cupcakes are done, you’ll notice that it has begun to pull away from the edges slightly.
 At that point, you can insert a toothpick into the center.
 If it comes out clean, then it’s all ready to go!